 To help an arthritic knee, for example, your best bet, according to a 2014 meta-analysis covering 48 randomized controlled trials, is three sessions a week of knee-strengthening exercises alongside general aerobics.
 But exercise has an overall effect of lowering pain thresholds and improving mood, so even if you need to rest your, knee find another way to move — perhaps in a pool.

 Try any of these options, varying them to minimize pain in the joints or if you get bored.
 They're really the best ways to exercise for arthritis.

-Water workouts.
+Water exercise for arthritis.
 The safest place for you is in a pool or lake.
 Water provides gentle resistance and eases pain.
 You can simply walk in the pool submerged up to your waist or swim with a kickboard or a foam noodle.
 In an aquacise class, you’ll learn how to use the noodle or the side of the pool for balance while working the abdominal muscles.
 If your shoulder hurts, do a side-stroke rather than the butterfly and rely more heavily on your legs.
 It’s harder to raise your heart rate in the water, but a good place to start moving when your arthritis is rough.

-Biking.
+Biking for arthritis.
 Keep weight off your hips and knees while building up strength.
 Choose a bike that doesn’t require you to hunch over if pain in your shoulder, upper back, or neck is an issue.
 Start on a stationary bike, if you’re worried about your balance.
 Getting your heart pumping will give you more stamina throughout the day, help control your weight by boosting your metabolism, and improve your sleep and mood.
 Relieving stress will help your body relax.
 If arthritis pain is making you feel helpless and frustrated, you could tense up your muscles and make things worse.
 Aerobic exercise interrupts that bad cycle.

 Lift weights or do other strength-training.
 Older women often skip strength-training in favor of stretching — that’s a mistake.
 To learn the equipment and avoid injuries, consider hiring a trainer to set up a safe routine and help you move forward.